kailash-manasarovar/statement/docs/timeline/2024/december.md

 - It has been relentless actually.
 - One saying "stay away bitch" - I didn't manage to screenshot it but it will be available on the likes from this tweet: https://x.com/1FRGVN/status/1867853572647596391 as will many others, including a bunch of messages in fake-account profiles about [Toby (Patricia's son) going missing](#wheres-toby).
 - Are they worried that Trish's husband is going to drop them in it too?
+- They do seem to be fighting amongst themselves, and I find this encouraging.
 - I send a message to [mailto:016-online@igualdad.gob.es](https://violenciagenero.igualdad.gob.es/en/informacionUtil/recursos/telefono016/home.htm), a gender violence organization in Spain, asking for help about what I'm going to do when I come back to Spain in January.
 - I explain how much danger I'm in.
 - I get no help or advice from them in reply, just a message to say I can contact them for advice.